stangeorge/book-reviews/README.md

 * Fiction
   * The Book Thief by Marcus Zusak (Fiction)
   * The Shadow of the Wind by Carlos Ruiz Zafón
+  * The Shell Collector: Stories by Anthony Doerr (Awesome)
 * Classics
   * Don Quixote by Miguel de Cervantes
   * The Count of Monte Cristo by Alexandre Dumas